serdeliuk/VirtualBiosMod/README.md

 This virtual mod is not permament and if your new settings goes bad you need to remove cmos battery to reset your settings to factory default.

-It was tested only on Asus ROG STRIX G531GT
+It was tested only on Asus ROG STRIX G531GT.

 This should work with any UEFI bios regardless the operating system,if you have Clover booloader put the VirtualBioosMod.efi in drivers and reboot.<br>
-If your booloader does not know how to load efi drivers put the VirtualBiosMod.efi on a fat32 usb stick and create in your bios a new boot entry and point to VirtualBiosMod.efi file.<br>
+If your bootloader does not know how to load efi drivers put the VirtualBiosMod.efi on a fat32 usb stick and create in your bios a new boot entry and point to VirtualBiosMod.efi file.<br>
 Put the new entry as first boot and the second boot put OS which want to boot after exit from VirtualBiosMod.efi app Please refer to [Wiki](https://github.com/serdeliuk/VirtualBiosMod/wiki) for more details